kyle-dorman/CarND-MPC-Project/writeup.md

 The model has one additional variable:
 * `d_psi` : the desired car orientation.
 The arctangent to the car's desired path.

-The model's update eqations are:
+The model's update equations are:
 * `x1 = x0 + v0 * cos(psi0) * dt`
 * `y1 = y0 + v0 * sin(psi0) * dt`
 * `psi1 = psi0 + v0 / Lf * delta * dt`